Physician Assistant Studies Program

 Detailed instructions on how to complete the above requirements will be communicated to candidates.

 The program uses a rolling admissions process.
 The Admissions Committee scores completed verified CASPA applications that meet the minimum requirements for admissions.
-Scoring is based upon GPAs (cumulative, prerequisite, and science), and verbal and quantitative percentile scores for the GRE.
+Scoring is based upon GPAs (cumulative, prerequisite, and science).
 The committee also awards points to applicants with the following qualities: applicants who are CSU alumni, applicants who are military veterans, applicants with foreign language proficiency, applicants with additional medical training, licenses, or certifications, applicants with a Master’s or Doctoral degree, and applicants with leadership and volunteer experience.
 Finally, preference is given to candidates who have completed a greater number of healthcare experience hours.

 Based upon these factors, the Admissions Committee will invite qualified individuals for interviews.
 These interviews will be conducted using a multiple mini interview approach to assess the following: